-I can’t get enough of the Kenya south-coast beaches, with their combination of beautiful crescents of white sand, warm clear waters teeming with marine life and fascinating Swahili culture and history.
+The Kenya south-coast beaches, with their combination of beautiful crescents of white sand, warm clear waters teeming with marine life and fascinating Swahili culture and history, pair wonderfully with Kenya’s best reserves for safari-and-beach holidays.

 Luckily there’s an almost unbroken string of Kenya south-coast beaches begging to be explored.
 Starting just north of Tanzania you have Msambweni and the nearby time-warp Wasini Island.